tomjaguarpaw/blog.poisson.chat/posts/2020-04-13-safe-head-tail.md

 `headTotal` and `tailTotal` will be defined in Agda, so they are most definitely total.
-And yet they appear to be as convenient to use as the partial `head` and `tail`, where they can just be applied to a nonempty list to access its head and tail.
+And yet they appear to be as convenient to use as the partial `head` and `tail`, where they can just be applied to a non-empty list to access its head and tail.

 As you might have noticed, this post is an advertisement for dependent types,